 After a few days (remember Four by Four) add another small dose in the afternoon, about four to six hours following the morning dose.
 So now you might be taking 2.5 mcg or 5.0 mcg in the morning and another 2.5 or 5.0 mcg in the afternoon.
 In another three or four days you should be noticing some, even if very small, improvement.
 If you’ve been using something like the Symptom Checklist, it’s easier for you to notice and keep track of small changes plus having a record to show your doctor.

 If you feel you need another increase after four days, either add a small amount to your morning dose or add in a third small dose.
-Most of us tolerate increases better in the morning but what works best for you will depend on your schedule and lifestyle.
+Many of us tolerate increases better in the morning but what works best for you will depend on your schedule and lifestyle.
 Especially when starting out, increases in the afternoon may keep you from sleeping well.
+It may take some time to find your own personal rhythm.

 If you have reached your target dose OR if you have reached a dose where you feel you’ve made a good improvement, you can retest in four to six weeks.
 This will give time for both Free T3 and Free T4 to be at a steady state, though your TSH may lag in either direction.